Mexico - Country Commercial Guide

 Franchises in Mexico are regulated by Article 245 of the new Industrial Property Law (Ley Federal de Protección a la Propiedad Industrial).
 A franchise exists when, in conjunction with a written license to use a trademark, technical knowledge is transmitted to enable the franchisee to sell goods or render services using the operating, commercial, and administrative methods established by the holder of the trademark with the aim of maintaining the quality, prestige, and image of the products or services distinguished by the trademark.
 Franchising agreements must be recorded with the Mexican Institute of Industrial Property (Instituto Mexicano de la Propiedad Industrial or IMPI).

-It is also important to register trademarks in Mexico to protect brands with IMPI.
+It is also important to register trademarks in Mexico with IMPI to protect brands.
 According to the law, a trademark must be used by either its owner, the licensee, or the franchisee of record, or it may be subject to cancellation due to non-use.
 The time frame for registering a trademark in Mexico is approximately four to six months.

 Franchising Association

 The Mexican Franchise Association (Asociación Mexicana de Franquicias or AMF) is a private entity with over 30 years in the market.
 The AMF’s main purpose is to promote and develop franchising in Mexico, as well as to support regulations and develop programs with the public and private sectors to promote the industry.
 It is mostly comprised of Mexican franchisors and franchisees, as well as franchise consulting firms.
-The Mexican Franchise Association coordinates different academic programs to educate entrepreneurs about the industry, and lobbies with the Mexican government for the industry’s business interests.
+The Mexican Franchise Association coordinates different academic programs to educate entrepreneurs about the industry, and lobbies with the Government of Mexico for the industry business interests.

 Resources